hashicorp/vault/website/source/docs/auth/cf.html.md

 ## API

-The PCF auth method has a full HTTP API.
-Please see the [PCF Auth API](/api/auth/pcf/index.html) for more details.
+The CF auth method has a full HTTP API.
+Please see the [CF Auth API](/api/auth/cf/index.html) for more details.